min69u/Reforestation/README.md

-## A man tried to sell me a coffin today.
-I told him that's the last thing I need.
+## A man is washing the car with his son.
+The son asks......
+"Dad, can’t you just use a sponge?"